Shoresh613/tif2pdf/README.md

 # tif2pdf
-Creates PDF file from tif and jpg files in specified directory
+Python script that creates a PDF file from tif and jpg files in specified directory Use -h for help